-In this series we’ll create a simulation of evolution using neural network & genetic algorithm.
+In this series we’ll create a simulation of evolution using neural network and genetic algorithm.

 I’m going to introduce you to how a basic neural network and genetic algorithm works, then we’ll implement both in Rust and compile our application to WebAssembly to ultimately end up with: